aws/aws-toolkit-vscode/designs/s3/design-vscode-s3.md

 We will revisit these concepts later, depending on larger discussions or third-party developments:

-* VSCode may offer a rich UI component framework in the future.
+- VSCode may offer a rich UI component framework in the future.

 ## Definitions

-* folder: S3 key/prefix which is treated like a folder in the AWS web console.
+- folder: S3 key/prefix which is treated like a folder in the AWS web console.
-* object: any file in a bucket.
+- object: any file in a bucket.
 Each object has a key, which is a prefix + filename.
-* path: the full path to an object is bucket + prefix + filename.
+- path: the full path to an object is bucket + prefix + filename.
+- context-menu: menu displayed on right-click

 ## Comparison to other products